dann1/one-deploy/code_style.md

 - [Python-derived Attributes](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#referencing-key-value-dictionary-variables)

 > [!WARNING]
-> Please don't add custom filters and modules implemented in Python, filters and attributes mentioned above should be enough for most cases. **Do it only in very specific, well justified cases, otherwise please just don't bother.**
+> Please don't add custom filters and modules implemented in Python.
+The filters and attributes mentioned above should be enough for most cases. **Do it only in very specific, well-justified cases, otherwise please just don't do it.**

 Some examples of what we consider "correct" vs "incorrect" implementations: